cimitrasoftware/edir/README.md

 1. In a terminal on a Linux server, most likely a SUSE Server with eDirectory installed

-2. Install the Cimitra's eDirectory Script with the command below:
+2. Install Cimitra's eDirectory Practice Bash script with the command below:

     **curl -fsSL https://git.io/Jc5Yj | sh **